This blue mushroom fairy house is my first fairy house craft done with upside down jar.

 Then, I cover the whole base with aluminium foil with ring height as the benchmark.

-After that, cover the base with air dry clay and leave it until the clay dry...and hard.
-In my video you'll see that I've added my channel - Clayitnow on the base.
-You can add any mark when the clay still wet though.
-Make it personal :)
+After that, cover the base with air dry clay and leave it until the clay dry and hard.
+In my video you'll see that I've stamped the word Clayitnow on the base.
+You can add any mark when the clay still wet.

 STEP 2: Shape the Roof

-When the clay at the base hard enough ---> means the shape will not distorted, you can now work on the roof and the rest.
+When the clay at the base hard enough ---> means the shape will not distorted, you can now work on the roof.

-I make a cone shape with a hole so I can slip in the mushroom in it.
+I make a cone shape for roof with a hole so I can slip in the mushroom through the hole.

 STEP 3: Build Giant Mushroom Shape

 Again, use aluminium foil to make mushroom shape.

 STEP 4: Wrap the House and Roof with Air Dry Clay

 When all of the shapes done, cover the roof, mushroom and the jar with air dry clay.